 - Zendesk Source

 Your users’ email messages are received in and sent from Microsoft Exchange mailboxes.
-Members of the Administrators and Content Managers built-in groups can add an Exchange Enterprise source to a Coveo Cloud organization to make the content of Exchange Online or on-premises Exchange mailboxes searchable (messages, conversations, contacts, attachments, and archives).
-When you select the Determined by source permissions content security option, each user can see and search their content only (see Secured).
-The source starts a refresh every three hours to retrieve content changes (additions, modifications, or deletions) so that they become searchable shortly after.
+Members of the Administrators and Content Managers built-in groups can add an Exchange Enterprise source to a Coveo organization to make the content of Exchange Online or on-premises Exchange mailboxes searchable (messages, conversations, contacts, attachments, and archives).
+When you select the Determined by source permissions content security option, each user can see and search their content only through a Coveo-powered search interface.

 |Exchange version||2010, 2013, 2016, and Online||(For Exchange Online only) Following available Exchange Online releases|